proggod/VideoViewer/VideoViewer/README.md

 ### Filtering Videos
 1. Click the filter icon to show/hide the filter panel
 2. Check categories and/or resolutions to filter the video list
+3. Use the "Non-categorized" filter to find videos without any categories assigned
-3. Use "Clear All" to reset filters quickly
+4. Use "Clear All" to reset filters quickly

 ### Video Player Features
 - Click the camera icon to capture a screenshot